Table of Contents

 Essential incase you break down at night.
 Another great option is a head-lamp so that both hands are free to find anything you need and to be able to work on the problem at hand.

 Spare tire, lug wrench, and car jack

 These materials should come with the car.
 Always remember to replace your spare tire once it’s been used.
-Check our handy guide on how to replace a tire.
+Check our handy breakdown guide.

 Heavy Duty Jumper Cable